FruHuszar/PixelSwitch/README.md

 # Pixel Switch

 A simple web-based tool designed for pixel artists to manipulate, swap, and adjust color palettes without breaking the balance of their artwork.
-Built purely with HTML, CSS, and vanilla JavaScript.
+Built purely with HTML, CSS, and JavaScript.

 - Find pixels that are 1-2 shades off from your palette and fix instantly.
 - Merge close shades into one